We've independently reviewed this article to make sure it's as accurate as we can make it.

 |Connections||Check the connection of the valve to the regulator and the gas line to your gas appliance.
 Make sure that you tighten both connections properly before proceeding.
 You should also ensure that the connections are free from obstructions of dirt.|

-- Open the valve on the propane tank counterclockwise.
-This will make the gas start flowing out of the tank
+- Open the valve on the propane tank counterclockwise to make the gas flow out.

-- Turn on your gas appliance to check that it is working properly.
+- Please turn on your gas appliance to check that it is working properly.

 Have a great day!